jraillard/gitrdone/doc/step1_git_under_the_hood.md

 - Changes cannot be persisted from Working Directory to Repository without being staged
 - Changes persisted in Repository can directly reset to Working directory
 - Differences can be computed using `git diff` command between two staging areas
-- `--soft`, `--mixed`, `--hard` are options allowed in many git commands and respectively points to Repository, Stage and Working Directory staging areas
+- `--soft`, `--mixed`, `--hard` are options allowed in many git commands and respectively points to Repository, Stage and Working Directory states

 ## From theory to practice